 After defence priming has been established, the resistance can be maintained throughout the life cycle of the plant.
 Since epigenetic mechanisms, such as chromatin modifications and DNA hypomethylation, can cause long-lasting adjustments in the sensitivity of defence genes, we investigated the possibility that maintenance of defence priming is under epigenetic control.
 We discovered that progeny from severely diseased Arabidopsis plants are primed to express defence genes (1).
 Isogenic Arabidopsis plants were exposed to fitness-reducing levels of bacterial speck disease by P. syringae, upon which their progenies were collected and tested for disease resistance.
 Compared to progeny from mock-inoculated plants, progeny from diseased plants were more resistant to (hemi-)biotrophic pathogens, such as downy mildew.
-This transgenerational acquired resistance (TAR) can be maintained over at least two stress-free generation and is proportional to the level of disease stress encountered by the parental plants (1,2).
+This transgenerational acquired resistance (TIR) can be maintained over at least two stress-free generation and is proportional to the level of disease stress encountered by the parental plants (1-3).

-1. Luna E et al. & Ton (2012) Plant Physiol.
+1. Luna et al. & Ton (2012) Plant Physiol.
 158, 844-853 2.
-Stassen J et al. & Ton J. (2018) Sci Reports 8: 14761.
+Stassen, Lopez et al. & Ton (2018) Sci Reports 8: 14761.
 3. Lopez et al. & Ton (2021) Front Plant Sci DOI: 3389/fpls.2021.644999.
 4. Luna E & Ton J (2012) Plant Signal Behav 7, 615-618.
-4. Lopez A, Stassen J, et al. & Ton J (2016) Plant J 88: 361-374.
-5. Furci L et al. & Ton J (2019) eLife, 8: 40655.
+5. Lopez, Stassen et al. & Ton J (2016) Plant J 88: 361-374.
+6. Furci L et al. & Ton J (2019) eLife, 8: 40655.
 7. Wilkinson et al. & Ton (2019) Ann Rev Phytopathol 57: 505-529.